onflow/flow-cli/docs/signature-verify.md

 ## Arguments

-### Payload
+### Message
-- Name: `payload`
+- Name: `message`

-Payload data used for creating the signature.
+Message data used for creating the signature.

 ### Signature
 - Name: `signature`

-Payload signature that will be verified.
+Message signature that will be verified.

 ### Public Key
 - Name: `public key`